 A diagnosis of breast cancer can be devastating.
 Times of particular challenge include when you are first diagnosed, when you have finished your breast cancer treatment or if you experience a recurrence of your cancer.
 It is normal to feel shock, anxiety, or sadness in reaction to breast cancer.
 Even if you have a supportive network of family and friends, you may need a place to discuss your feelings.
 Counseling can be especially helpful when breast cancer disrupts your relationships, sex life or plans for childbearing.
 It can be comforting to hear another woman’s story, and feel less alone.
 If you experience depression or anxiety, you may improve more rapidly with the help of counseling or medication.

-Cleveland Clinic Breast Center offers a free resource called a patient navigator.
+Cleveland Clinic's Comprehensive Breast Cancer program offers a free resource called a patient navigator.
 A patient navigator assists the patient throughout the entire breast cancer journey.
 The role of the patient navigator is to help the patient through the diagnosis, treatment, follow-up care and any obstacles that might arise.
 A patient navigator provides a support team to help manage a variety of issues or concerns regarding breast cancer.

 A patient navigator can help:

 - Connect patients with the services needed within the Cleveland Clinic health system, community agencies and elsewhere if necessary.

 - Schedule and coordinate appointments related to diagnosis of breast cancer.

 - Assist with counseling needs and provide emotional support.

 - Connect patients with resources to assist with financial hardship or other needs.